Saturday, 29 February 2020

 Well, after the first three purascharanas, the main effect was feeling much more connected to God, much better at remembering God (which itself is an important sadhana).
 Also development of the witnessing side of the mind-- the side of the mind that watches what is going on in the rest of the mind (again, a necessary quality in a yogi).
 I also feel that this practice has improved my character and made me a kinder and more patient person.

 The fourth purascharana was more challenging than the others for a variety of reasons.
 It also took longer to complete (2 years and 3 months approximately; normally takes me under 2 years).
-This is mostly because I became pregnant and had a baby during the purascharana (the arrival of my daughter has been a blessing though, and looking after her is an important spiritual sadhana for me as I feel that she too is a manifestation of God).
+This is mostly because I had a baby during the purascharana (the arrival of my daughter has been a blessing though, and looking after her is an important spiritual sadhana for me as I feel that she too is a manifestation of God).
 It has also been more rewarding in terms of spiritual experiences.

 I know yogis say one should not run after spiritual experiences but rather, just keep doing sadhana until one attains God.
 However, many gurus including my own, have also written about spiritual experiences as being useful signposts on the spiritual path.
 They are not a goal in themselves, but they do encourage one to continue sadhana until the real spiritual goal is attained.